 Trump announces 'major combat operations' in Iran

-WASHINGTON/ TEL AVIV — The U.S. and Israel have launched strikes against Iran, amid weeks of escalating tensions and heightened U.S. military presence in the region.
+TEL AVIV — The U.S. and Israel have launched strikes against Iran with the goal of toppling the regime, President Trump and Israeli Prime Minister Benjamin Netanyahu said Saturday.

-"A short time ago the United States military began major combat operations in Iran," U.S. President Donald Trump said in a video posted to his Truth Social account.
+Iran retaliated by launching missiles at Israel and a U.S. naval base in Bahrain.
+An Iranian official said all Israeli and U.S. interests in the region were now considered legitimate targets.

+The joint U.S.-Israeli attack on Iran comes after weeks of escalating tensions and a major U.S. military buildup in the region, as the U.S. and Iran tried to negotiate a deal to limit Iran's nuclear program.
+Trump said those efforts had failed.

 Trump said the U.S. had "sought repeatedly to make a deal" but Iran "rejected every opportunity to renounce their nuclear ambitions."